trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

         </Paper>
     ```

-2. Add all following elements inside your `MintPage` Component function:
+2. Add the following element inside your `MintPage` Component function:

     - A `formik` form: